rahulrai-in/thecloudblog/tcb/content/post/Simplifying Terraform Deployments with Ansible - Part 2/index.md

 }
 ```

-Let's now create tasks in the `resources` [Playbook Role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
+Let's now create tasks in the `plan` [Playbook Role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

 ## Playbook Role

-Create a file named _main.yaml_ in the _tasks_ folder and define the tasks that make up the plan as follows.
+As we discussed earlier, Ansible's roles organization feature allows you to organize your Ansible files better.
+This organization helps in automatically loading the vars files and tasks based on the structure of the folders.
+Create a file named main.yaml in the tasks folder and define the tasks that consitute the plan as follows.

 ```yaml
 - name: TF tasks
   import_tasks: tf-tasks.yaml
 ```

-Next, define the task as follows.
+The task `TF tasks` will import the tasks present in the file _tf-tasks.yaml_.
+Create a file named _tf-tasks.yaml_ and define the tasks as follows.

 ```yaml
 - name: Substitute tfvars